-This is a truly delightful and velvety smooth soup!
-It has incredible flavor with blended piquillo peppers, tomato, lentils, manchego cheese and toasted almonds!
+This Red Lentil Piquillo Pepper Bisque is a truly delightful and velvety smooth soup!
+It has incredible flavor from the blended piquillo peppers, tomato, lentils, manchego cheese and toasted almonds!

 I made this soup on Wednesday and brought it to the farmers market to let my favorite ceramic artists Tom and Jasper to taste.
 They shared it with two other guys and they gave me four thumbs up!
 Yayyyy, I love feedback, especially positive feedback.

 On another note, yesterday, I had the great pleasure of meeting a fellow food blogger that I admire very much!
 Her name is Pang from the fantastic blog “Circa Happy“!
 If you don’t know about Circa Happy, I highly recommend it!
 She has to be one of the sweetest people/blogger out there and her photography is out of this world!
 She is so sweet in person and it shows in her posts.
 It is so awesome to meet someone that you have only communicated with through the internet.
 We met up in San Jose for lunch and a little shopping at a very cool outside mall called Santana Row.
 We talked about everything and of course food photography and blogging.
 We plan to meet again!
 The best part about making a big batch of soup is that it is so nice to be able to heat some up after a long day out and call it a night!

 I enjoy this with a red Rioja and a white rioja, so it pretty much goes with any dry red or dry white wine.

 - 1 10 oz.
 Jar Piquillo Peppers (without sugar add) – rinse and remove seeds

 - 1 Cup Strained Tomatoes (I used Bionaturae in a glass jar) or 1 Large Tomato – grated, skin discarded

 - 1/2 Cup Manchego Cheese ( I used raw aged 12 months – Mitica)

 - 4 Garlic Cloves – minced